Chega (Portugal’s PPC)

 Policy AreaChegaPPC

-NationalismStrong Portuguese nationalism, emphasis on cultural homogeneityCanadian nationalism, emphasis on sovereignty, especially against globalism (UN, WEF)
+NationalismExtreme ethnic nationalism, emphasis on cultural homogeneity.Canadian nationalism, emphasis on sovereignty against globalism (UN, WEF)

-MulticulturalismActively opposes; promotes assimilation and criticizes Islam and Roma populationsOpposes state-sponsored multiculturalism; promotes “Canadian values”
+MulticulturalismActively opposes diversity, promotes assimilation and criticizes Islam and Roma populationsOpposes state-sponsored multiculturalism; promotes “Canadian values”

 Law & OrderTough-on-crime rhetoric; favors harsher sentencing, castration for pedophiles, more policeSupports stronger sentencing, ending “catch-and-release” bail policies, more police funding

-Social IssuesAnti-LGBTQ+ rhetoric (e.g., against Pride in schools), traditional family valuesSocially conservative rhetoric; against gender ideology, critical of “woke” policies
+Social IssuesAnti-LGBTQ+ rhetoric (e.g., against Pride in schools), traditional family valuesSocially conservative rhetoric; anti-trans, critical of “woke” policies

-WelfareOpposes welfare “abuse”, especially by immigrants; supports minimal social safety netsOpposes federal welfare expansion; wants smaller government overall
+WelfareOpposes welfare “abuse” by immigrantsOpposes federal welfare expansion; wants smaller government overall

 COVID-19 ResponseOpposed mandates, masks, and lockdownsFiercely opposed mandates, vaccine passports, lockdowns (core PPC platform)